Best Kitchen Sink Cookies

 How to Make The Best Kitchen Sink Cookies

-To make these cookies, first preheat your oven to 350°F and line a baking sheet with parchment paper.
+STEP 1: Preheat your oven to 350°F and line a baking sheet with parchment paper.

-Mix the dry ingredients (flour, baking soda, salt) together in a bowl and set aside.
+STEP 3: Mix the dry ingredients (flour, baking soda, salt) together in a bowl and set aside.

-Add the dry ingredients to the bowl with the wet ingredients and mix them in until just combined.
+STEP 5: Add the dry ingredients to the bowl with the wet ingredients and mix them in until just combined.
 Try not to overmix or the cookies might become gummy.
 Then fold in the chocolate chips, toffee chips, and potato chips.

 While the cookies are still warm, place an inverted glass or biscuit cutter over each one and move it in a circular motion to shape each cookie into a perfect circle.
 This will also help the cookies get some wrinkles and extra chewiness.